gsharishkumar/n26-transactions-statistics/README.md

-# N26 Backend Coding Challenge
+# RESTful API for transaction statistics

 The task is to build two RESTful APIs.
 One of them is called every time a transaction is made and it is also the sole input of this rest API.
 And the other one returns the statistic based of the transactions of the last 60 seconds.